Ground Crew - DAN AIR REMEMBERED

 Go to content

-BAA agreed to award the new company a concession to become one of the airport's appointed ground handlers.
+For their part the BAA agreed to award the new company a concession to become one of the airport's appointed ground handlers.
 This was followed by the official signing of the contract in February 1972.
 Signatories included Dan-Air managing director Alan Snudden, airport director David Livingstone and Freddie Laker.
-The contractual period for the licence covering Gatwick Handling's appointment as an airport concessionaire was ten years.
+The contractual period for the licence covering Gatwick Handling's appointment as an airport concessionaire was for ten years.
 That arrangement afforded Gatwick Handling security of tenure to invest in new ground handling equipment to enable Gatwick's airlines to serve the airport with the then latest-generation wide-bodied aircraft.

 To reduce its dependence on Gatwick and to take advantage of new business opportunities at other UK airports in the late-1980s, Gatwick Handling established GH Manchester and GH Stansted to begin ground handling operations at Manchester and Stansted respectively.
 (The former took over the operations of Manchester Handling, an associate company of Dan-Air formed in the mid-80s.